-Rubella is a typically mild childhood infection that may, however, have devastating consequences for infants infected before birth.
+Rubella is a typically mild childhood infection that may, however, have devastating consequences for infants infected before birth ( Some Infections of Newborns).
 A woman infected during the first 16 weeks (particularly the first 8 to 10 weeks) of pregnancy often passes the infection to the fetus.
-This fetal infection causes miscarriage, stillbirth, or severe birth defects (see see Overview of Birth Defects).
+This fetal infection causes miscarriage, stillbirth, or multiple, severe birth defects (referred to as congenital rubella syndrome).

-Most children with rubella recover fully without treatment.
-A middle ear infection can be treated with antibiotics.
+There is no treatment for rubella infection.
+Most people recover fully without treatment.
+Acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can be given for fever and aches.
 No treatment is available for encephalitis, which must just run its course with supportive care.